Heongilee/Inflearn_Flutter_Proj/README.md

 since 2020-03-08

-IDE : vscode
+* IDE : vscode
-Language : Dart
+* Language : Dart
-Framework : Flutter
+* Framework : Flutter

-goal : Instagram clone app
+The goal of this project : making a Instagram clone app